 He also disputed the notion it would be a "tax on the wealthy," noting most patients earn less than $100,000 a year.
 "People put money aside for years, sometimes weekly under-the-mattress deductions" to get the surgery they want, he said.

-This article appears in the Aug.
-1, 2009, edition of National Journal Daily.
+This article appears in the August 1, 2009, edition of National Journal Daily PM Update.